huyenphamsal-debug/data_analyst_portfolio/SQL_Projects/Project_01_Sales_Analysis/README.md

     @EndDate = '2016-12-31';

 ````
-**Focus:** evaluates an employee’s total sales and profit within a selected date range, helping to measure short-term and long-term performance.

 **Key findings:**
 - The stored procedure dynamically adapts to any employee or date range — enabling deeper month-to-month